F43nd1r/kotlinbard/README.md

   }
 ```

-Fun fact: KotlinBard uses code-generation to generate functions -- and it uses a previous version
-of itself to generate itself!
+Fun fact: KotlinBard uses code generation to generate functions -- it uses a previous version of itself to generate itself!

-Roadmap:
+## Roadmap:
 - Code and control flow dsl
 - Publish version 0.1.0
 - Modifiers dsl
-- Additional dsls to make codegen code resemble output
-- Other features to be decided soon
+- Additional features to be decided

-The eventual goal is to be able to write code generation that is similar to how code is written (something similar to the following (syntax not final):
+The eventual goal is to be able to write code for code generation that is similar to the output.

+(Something similar to the following, syntax not final):
 ```kotlin
 val file = create.file("","HelloEveryone"){
     val className = ClassName("EveryoneGreeter")